Avirat201189221/3pixel_GRID5.0/README.md

 - ***Users can exchange tokens for loyalty points from various subsidiaries***, An overview of their owned tokens and loyalty points across diverse Flipkart-owned entities.
 - ***Tokens are earned through Flipkart purchases, referrals and social media engagement***.
 They unlock rewards, including discounts, free shipments, and exclusive perks.
 - ***prioritizing eco-friendly products will be rewarded with an augmented token earning***.
 Additionally, users can ***contribute their tokens to charitable causes***, fostering a culture of giving back.

-### Instructions:-
-- Registration using Sign Up, then Login.
-- Exploring the various rewards offered by trading tokens.
-- Viewing the many different subsidiaries Flipkart has.
-- Converting tokens to loyalty points to avail rewards.

 ### Features:-
 - ***Blockchain-Based rewards system ensures transparency.***